seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Who would believe me?
 O perilous mouths,
 That bear in them one and the self-same tongue,
 Either of condemnation or approof;
-Bidding the law make court’sy to their will:
+Bidding the law make court'sy to their will:
 Hooking both right and wrong to the appetite,
 To follow as it draws!
-I’ll to my brother:
+I'll to my brother:
 Though he hath fallen by prompture of the blood,
 Yet hath he in him such a mind of honour.
 That, had he twenty heads to tender down
-On twenty bloody blocks, he’ld yield them up,
+On twenty bloody blocks, he'ld yield them up,
 Before his sister should her body stoop
-To such abhorr’d pollution.
+To such abhorr'd pollution.
 Then, Isabel, live chaste, and, brother, die:
 More than our brother is our chastity.
-I’ll tell him yet of Angelo’s request,
+I'll tell him yet of Angelo's request,
-And fit his mind to death, for his soul’s rest.
+And fit his mind to death, for his soul's rest.

 *Exit*